 • Report and draft at least one original news story

-• Assist with research and reporting for investigative articles
+• Assist with research and reporting for investigative projects

 • Research and draft fact sheets and material for reports